-Finally, though I have tried to make the background and instructions for the statistical procedures as simple as possible, it is likely that they are still too technically intimidating for the average working phonologist.
+Second, though I have tried to make the background and instructions for the statistical procedures as simple as possible, it is likely that they are still too technically intimidating for the average working phonologist.
 It would therefore be beneficial if they could be carried out by a software tool running behind a fully intuitive, non-threatening interface.
-I'm currently working on a program with this goal, called MiniCorp (to complement my judgment-analysis program MiniJudge; Myers 2007).
-Computationally minded readers are encouraged to compete with me to produce a better program.
+I am currently working on a program with this goal, called MiniCorp (complementing the judgment-analysis program MiniJudge; Myers 2007a, 2009a,b).
+MiniCorp is described more fully in Myers (2008, 2009a), and both MiniCorp and MiniJudge are available online at www.ccunix.ccu.edu.tw/~lngproc/MiniGram.htm.